CCSI-Toolset/FOQUS/docs/source/references.rst

 .. _Marcel_2010:

 S. Marcel, Y. Rodriguez, "Torchvision the machine-vision package of torch.""
-In Proceedings of the 18th ACM international conference on Multimedia (pp. 1485-1488).
-October 2010.
+In Proceedings of the 18th ACM international conference on Multimedia (pp. 1485-1488), October 2010.

+.. _Buitinck_2013:

+L. Buitinck, G. Louppe, M.Blondel, et al., "API design for machine learning software: experiences from the scikit-learn project."
+European Conference on Machine Learning and Principles and Practices of Knowledge Discovery in Databases, September 2013.